 - All-screen front likely to remain

 As we are still relatively hot on the heels of the Galaxy S8 and S8+, rumours are thin on the ground for the Galaxy S9 and S9+ at the moment.
-We'd expect that to change once the Note 8 launches though so keep your eyes peeled towards the end of September.
+We're expecting that to change now that the Note 8 has launched though so keep your eyes peeled from now onwards.

 We're not expecting huge changes in the design from the Galaxy S8 to the S9, with more subtle differences more likely like the company did from the Galaxy S6 to the S7, rather than the S5 to the S6 and the S7 to the S8.

 That almost all-screen front will therefore no doubt remain a key design detail, along with the dual edges, though we wouldn't be surprised to see the rear-mounted fingerprint sensor move elsewhere.
 The placement of the fingerprint sensor has been the most criticised element of the S8 and S8+ so it wouldn't be too surprising to see Samsung focus on changing its position, perhaps beneath the display?

 PocketNow recently reported this would be the case based on some unnamed industry sources cited by Korean media, though KGI reports this won't happen until the Note 9.
 Apparently the S9 will see the sensor moved to a more ergonomic position, but not under the screen.